Performance Breakdown

 Unlike a standard brush roll that uses a standard brush, this one uses a tapered-shaped design.

-The idea is funneling debris toward the narrow end so nothing wraps on the brush.
+The idea is funneling debris toward the narrow end so nothing wraps around the brush.

-The beauty of this design is it turns hair stands into furr balls, so it doesn’t wrap around the roller.
+The beauty of this design is that it turns hair stands into fur balls, so it doesn’t wrap around the roller.

 So, nothing wraps on the brush, even with impossibly long hair strands.